Bit Digital Inc. (BTBT) Shares Down Despite Recent Market Volatility

 Many brokerage firms have already submitted their reports for BTBT stocks, with H.C.
 Wainwright repeating the rating for BTBT by listing it as a “Buy.”
 The predicted price for BTBT in the upcoming period, according to H.C.
 Wainwright is $14 based on the research report published on September 23rd of the previous year 2021.

-During the last 5 trading sessions, BTBT remain unchanged, which changed the moving average for the period of 200-days by +16.26% in comparison to the 20-day moving average, which settled at $1.2682.
-In addition, Bit Digital Inc. saw 138.33% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BTBT rose by +0.68%, which changed the moving average for the period of 200-days by +3.52% in comparison to the 20-day moving average, which settled at $1.3325.
+In addition, Bit Digital Inc. saw 145.00% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for BTBT